ksahlin/strobealign/CONTRIBUTING.md

 ## Building the legacy C++ version of strobealign

 Until version 0.17.0, strobealign was written in C++.
 The code currently still exists in the repository.
-To compile that code, run `cmake -B build`.
+To configure that code, change to the `cpp` directory and run `cmake -B build`.
 You can add specify a build type to set some useful compiler options by adding one of these options to the command:
 - Use `-DCMAKE_BUILD_TYPE=Release` when building a release (`-O3 -DNDEBUG`) (this is the default)